Benefits of Postnatal Exercises

 You’re not alone!

-While the last thing on your mind is exercising, I want you to know that you will be much better off if you can participate in an approved postnatal exercise program.
+The last thing on your mind is exercising.
+You will be much better off if you can participate in an approved postnatal exercise program.

-Whether you can make it to a class, or join our PregActive Tribe for our online workouts, it is important you also dedicate some time to your recovery post-birth.
+Whether you can make it to a class, or join our PregActive community for our online workouts, it is important you also dedicate some time to your recovery post-birth.

 I encourage active recovery and participating in safe postnatal exercises to help you recover both physically and mentally.